DataDog/documentation/content/en/getting_started/tagging/using_tags.md

 For Logs [Search][10], [Analytics][11], [Patterns][12], and [Live Tail][13], filter logs with tags using the search bar or facet checkboxes.
 The search bar format is `<KEY>:<VALUE>`, for example: `service:coffee-house`.
 For advanced search, see [Search Logs][10].

 Additionally, tags are used to filter a logs [Pipeline][14].
-For example, if you only want logs from the coffee-house service to go through the pipelines, add the tag `service:coffee-house` to the filter field.
+For example, if you only want logs from the coffee-house service to go through the pipeline, add the tag `service:coffee-house` to the filter field.

 ## RUM & Session Replay